aberhanu/comp423-course-notes/docs/tutorials/go-setup.md

 ```bash
 ./hello
 ```

+!!! note "Difference between `build` and `run`?"

---Admonition: The `go build` command is used to compile Go code into an executable binary.
-This is much like how gcc would compile a C program into a runnable file.
-In contrast, go run, only compiles and runs the code in memory, go build writes out a fully independent binary, which then can be executed directly via./binary-name, thus reusable and portable.
+    The `go build` command is used to compile Go code into an executable binary.
+This is similar to how `gcc` compiles a C program into a runnable file.
+The command `go build` writes out a fully independent binary, which then can be executed directly via `./binary-name`, and is thus reusable and portable.
+In contrast, `go run` compiles and runs the code in memory.
-!!! note

-    Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nulla et euismod nulla.
-Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

 ## Congrats
 You succesfully built your first Go program, cheers to many more!